Baby registry

 A sore bum can be misery for a baby—and his parents.
 Here’s how to get to the, uh, bottom of it.

-Charmaine Ralph, of Conception Bay South, Nfld., remembers discovering the painful red rash on her son Gavin’s bum when he was a baby.
+Charmaine Ralph, of Conception Bay South, remembers discovering the painful red rash on her son Gavin’s bum when he was a baby.
 She used warm water on a gentle cloth to clean him, let him run around without a diaper as much as possible, and used a generous amount of petroleum jelly when he was in a diaper, which banished the rash.

 There are different causes for diaper rash: Your child’s skin can quickly become irritated from rubbing against a dirty diaper, or he could have a sensitivity or allergy to soaps, lotions or wipes.
 Formula (due to a higher pH level than breastmilk), teething, antibiotics or starting solids can also lead to a rash.

 Ralph can attest to that.
 When her younger daughter Maci’s diaper rash got so bad that Maci was unable to sleep well or be held in certain positions, Ralph got worried and took her to the doctor.
 She learned it was actually a yeast infection, which can occur when the amounts of harmless yeast naturally found in the body multiply in the warm, wet environment of a soiled diaper.
-“I felt guilty for trying to treat it myself,” recalls Ralph.

 But Foster says it’s common for parents to confuse the two rashes.
-“Yeast is actually a form of diaper rash,” she explains, but it will usually need prescriptive ointment to heal.
-“With irritantdiaper rash, the areas not in contact with the diaper, like the folds of the skin, aren’t affected.”
+“Yeast is actually a form of diaper rash,” she explains of yeast diaper rash, but it will usually need prescriptive ointment to heal.

 It can take trial and error to figure out what heals your baby’s diaper rash, but the right remedy will have that little bum—and its owner—back to their normal selves within a week or two.
+The most dramatic improvement is likely to happen on the second day after treatment, though.
+That means you and your little one may be back to a more comfortable lifestyle in a matter of hours.

 This article was originally published on Sep 08, 2015